-Upon leaving the office of President of the Republic of Finland, Mr. Ahtisaari has taken several international tasks to continue his career in international peace mediation and conflict resolution.
-After leaving the office of the President, Martti Ahtisaari founded Crisis Management Initiative (CMI), a Non-Governmental Organisation, to continue his legacy in helping the international community to do better when it comes to preventive diplomacy, peacemaking and post-conflict statebuilding.
+Upon leaving the office of President of the Republic of Finland, Martti Ahtisaari has engaged in several international tasks to continue his career in international peace mediation and conflict resolution.
+After leaving the office of the President year 2000, Martti Ahtisaari founded Crisis Management Initiative (CMI), a non-governmental organisation, to continue his legacy in helping the international community to enhance its capacity in preventive diplomacy, peace-making and post-conflict statebuilding.
 Today President Ahtisaari acts as the Chairman of the Board of CMI.

 President Ahtisaari is active in numerous non-governmental and non-profit organisations.
-His main activities are serving as Co-Chair in European Council on Foreign Relations (ECFR) and Chairman of the Independent Commission on Turkey.
-He is the Director-At-Large of the ImagineNations Group, member of the Silatech Board of Trustees, and member of the Prize Committee of the Mo Ibrahim Foundation.
+His current main engagements are serving as Co-Chair in European Council on Foreign Relations (ECFR) and Chairman of the Independent Commission on Turkey.
+He is a member of The Elders group and a member of the Prize Committee of the Mo Ibrahim Foundation.

 Martti Ahtisaari is married to Mrs. Eeva Ahtisaari and they have a son.